mu-majid/trivago-case-study/README.md

  - Business Logic Service:
    -
    This is the core of the business, it consists of three components (plugins).
-   - Traveller Component: used for creating new travellers, and also update specific traveller *bonusPoints*
+   - Traveler Component: used for creating new travelers, and also update specific traveler *bonusPoints*
    - Room Component: Used for creating new rooms.
-   - Booking Component: (TASK REQUIREMENT) This compnent has the main login for making reservations and cancelling them.
+   - Booking Component: (TASK REQUIREMENT) This component has the main login for making reservations and canceling them.
   - Monitoring Service
     -
     This Service is used for two main purposes:
-     - Audit Trail and monitor every action taken regarding room reservations and cacellation.
+     - Audit Trail and monitor every action taken regarding room reservations and cancellation.
-     - Sending Emails with reservation detailed info. (whether a one was made or cancelled)
+     - Sending Emails with reservation detailed info. (whether a one was made or canceled)

     Some might argue that every service should has its logging and monitoring service or database, but i preferred to implement the *[Log Aggregation](https://microservices.io/patterns/observability/application-logging.html)* design pattern.
 This is the idea behind AWS CloudWatch.
- - Api Gateway Service
+ - API Gateway Service
    -
    This is the public Service (TASK REQUIREMENT) and it is used to communicate with the BusinessLogic service.
    Authentication and Authorization (AS MENTIONED IN THE TASK) occurs here.